 It is nearly time for the Obon festival (お盆), or Festival of the Dead.
 Obon is a holiday season in Japan that began as a Buddhist tradition of honoring one’s family ancestors.

-Since my husband and I are Christian, we do not practice Buddhist customs or believe in the spiritualism of Obon.
+My husband and I do not practice Buddhist customs or believe in the spiritualism of Obon.
 However, the festival is a time of reunion, as it is one of the few times a year when family can take off time from work.
 This year, our aunt, uncle, and sister on Masashi’s side will travel to visit.